Close Menu

 • Restart your computer after the scan is complete.

-If he finds any corrupted files, he will repair them.
-Then you have to restart your PC so that changes can take effect.
+If it finds any corrupted files, the tool will repair them.
+Then you have to restart your PC so that the changes can take effect.
 If you do not, then you can close the Windows.

 • Press WIN+I to open the settings.